A crash course from Peak Ace’s MarTech team

 What are ETL tools?

-ETL stands for “Extract, Transform, Load” and ELT tools are software that assists in managing data by performing these three functions.
+ETL stands for “Extract, Transform, Load” and ETL tools are software that assists in managing data by performing these three functions.

 In general, ETL tools take care of all three of these functions and in this order: first they extract the data from its original source, transform it (i.e. clean it up) and then load it into the database so that it can be properly analysed.